We know we all love tea; it is one of the world’s favorite drink. Black and green teas are up right up there, enjoyed by billions of people every day.

 You might be surprised to hear that black tea and green tea actually start out the same.
 As two of the ‘true teas’, they both come from the Camellia sinensis plant.
 However, as we know, they end up making very different cups.

 What makes this happen to the leaves?
-Let’s explore the differences in origin and processing, which affects the look of black tea vs green tea.
+What is the difference between green and black tea?
+Why do the two teas end up looking and tasting so different?
+Let’s explore the difference between green and black tea in origin and processing.
+These are what affects the look of black tea vs green tea.

 Historically, tea was native to China and India, but today it is grown all over the world, including Sri Lanka, Kenya, South America and even the cooler temperatures of Europe.

 These differences in location begin to set our teas on different courses.
+Many of the nuances in flavor and color can be derived from the locations where the tea is grown.
 The main things that affect the leaves include: